 Update to Destiny 16.0.
 If you are running on Destiny 12.0 - Destiny 15.5, you can update your system to Destiny 16.0 with one easy update.
 If you are running a version earlier than Destiny 12.0, you will need to install the required updates to get to Destiny 12.0 before updating to Destiny 16.0.
 Additional information is available here.

 Ensure that the Follett Security Practices were followed to setup Destiny on local servers.
 The document also includes industry best practices for ensuring server security.

 Consider transitioning from locally hosted servers to the cloud.
-Destiny is part of Follett’s Hosted Services, which ensures access to the latest software releases in a secure environment, eliminating the need for onsite security monitoring and management.
+Destiny Cloud ensures access to the latest software releases in a secure environment, eliminating the need for onsite security monitoring and management.
 Contact your Follett team.